 Pancakes are such great comfort food.
 Add in a few fresh berries, a drizzle of warm maple syrup, and you've got yourself a fantastic and delicious meal in no time.
 So go ahead - you're going to love them!

 6 tablespoons real maple syrup, plus extra for serving

 6 ounces fresh or frozen blueberries (optional)

 In a large bowl, whisk together the flour, baking soda, salt, and cinnamon.
 In a separate bowl, whisk the water, maple syrup, and oil.
 Add the liquid to the flour mixture and whisk until just combined.
 Do not over mix; the batter should be slightly lumpy.

 Lightly oil a large nonstick skillet or griddle (we love our Lodge Logic L9OG3 Pre-Seasoned 10-1/2-Inch Round Griddle for these) the pancakes come out perfectly golden and slightly crispy.
 Heat the pan over medium heat.
-For each pancake, pour about 1/3 cup of batter into the skillet and sprinkle with a few blueberries on top if using.
-When small bubbles begin to appear in the center of the pancake, it's time to flip it over.
-Let it cook on the other side until lightly golden and cooked through; about one more minute.
+Pour 1/3 cup of the batter into the skillet and add a few blueberries on top.
+When bubbles begin to appear toward the center of the pancake, it's time to flip it.
+Continue to cook on the other side until lightly golden, about a minute more.
 Repeat the above steps with the remaining batter, adding more oil to the skillet as needed.

 Note: If the batter becomes too thick, mix in a little more water, a tablespoon at a time.

 Set the pancakes on an oven-proof plate and cover them loosely with tin foil.
 Set inside a 225° oven and keep warm until ready to serve.

 Yield about ten pancakes.
 You can easily cut the recipe in half or double it for a large crowd.